Newtown area graffiti and street art: Stencil graffiti

-In the last few years there has been a rapid proliferation of stencil graffiti around Newtown, with dozens of designs appearing on walls in the area during 2005-2006.
+In the last few years, there has been a rapid proliferation of stencil graffiti around Newtown, with dozens of designs appearing on walls in the area during 2005–2006.
 This development reflects the growing popularity of this style in many international cities, and particularly in Melbourne, Victoria.

-For about a decade years (ca. 2006-2016) the most notable location for stencil art in the Newtown area was the outer wall of the triangular property on the corner of Gladstone St and Phillip St in Enmore.
+For about a decade years (ca. 2006–2016), the most notable location for stencil art in the Newtown area was the outer wall of the triangular property on the corner of Gladstone St and Phillip St in Enmore.
 The owners allowed graffiti to be applied as long as it was stencil art and from 2006 onwards dozens of stencil designs of all shapes and sizes were applied, and the collection grew.
 Artists on this wall included "KRAM", "Dam!", and "GlitaGirl".
 Ca. 2010 a plaster cast of a television and VCR (with the word "obsolescence" embossed on the screen) was installed on the footpath in front of the wall.
 The first version was vandalized and was soon replaced.
 In 2011, the stencil wall was completely over-painted with a large greyscale mural depicting the main foyer of the Natural History Museum in London.
 This mural, and the adjacent "Australiens" mural in Gladstone St, which survived for several years, were both subsequently overpainted.
 The future of this section of Newtown/Enmore as a venue for street art has been affected by the 2016 demolition of the building that originally stood here to make way for an apartment complex.

-Poster or 'Paste Up'/'Wheatpaste' graffiti
+Poster or 'Paste Up'/'Wheatpaste' graffiti and sticker art

-Since the mid-2000s innumerable examples of this new form of graphic street art have appeared in the Newtown area.
-Many small poster and sticker type graffiti graphics have been placed in various locations over the last few years, but these larger works — similar in scope to the many large poster graffiti works that have appeared in Melbourne in recent years — are a relatively recent development in Newtown.
+Since the mid-2000s, innumerable examples of this new form of graphic street art have appeared in the Newtown area.
+Many small posters with graffiti graphics have been placed in various locations over the last few years, but these larger works — similar in scope to the many large poster graffiti works that have appeared in Melbourne in recent years — are a relatively recent development in Newtown.

 Unlike the conventional painted designs and the recent popularity for stencil graffiti, these new works are essentially a form of poster art.
 Smaller designs are typically monochrome photocopies (some of which may be hand coloured) while others have been printed as self-adhesive stickers which are often affixed to roadside traffic signs.

 Several large-format examples have appeared in 2007 such as the 'cartoon' figures pictured below, and the bus design, which was approximately a metre in length.
 Some, such as the octopus design from Gladstone St, appear to have been hand-painted or screen printed onto the backs of commercially printed street posters.

+Sticker art is also commonly found on poles alongside roads, on the oustisde walls of businesses and on the backs of street signs, especially along King street.